learn-academy-2022-golf/database-challenges/database-renita-tyler.md

 GROUP BY continent

 What is the total population of all continents?
+SELECT continent, SUM(population)
+FROM country
+GROUP BY continent
+ORDER BY SUM(population)

 Stretch Challenges

 Which countries have the letter ‘z’ in the name?
 How many?

 Of the smallest 10 countries by area, which has the biggest gnp?
+(HINT: Macao)

+WITH smallest_countries AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	ORDER BY surfacearea
+	LIMIT 10
+	)
+SELECT name, surfacearea, gnp
+FROM smallest_countries
+ORDER BY gnp desc
+LIMIT 1;

-(HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
+Of the smallest 10 countries by population, which has the biggest per capita gnp?
+WITH smallest_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE population > 0
+	AND gnp > 0
+	order by population
+	limit 10
+	)
+SELECT name, population, gnp
+FROM smallest_countries
+ORDER BY gnp desc
+LIMIT 1;

 Of the biggest 10 countries by area, which has the biggest gnp?
+WITH biggest_countries AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	order by surfacearea desc
+	limit 10
+	)
+SELECT name, surfacearea, gnp
+FROM biggest_countries
+ORDER BY gnp desc
+limit 1

 Of the biggest 10 countries by population, which has the biggest per capita gnp?

+WITH biggest_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	order by population desc
+	limit 10
+	)
+SELECT name, population, gnp
+FROM biggest_countries
+ORDER BY gnp desc
+limit 1

 What is the sum of surface area of the 10 biggest countries in the world?
 The 10 smallest?

 What year is this country database from?
 Cross reference various pieces of information to determine the age of this database.